 The guide that we like the most is a Body Condition Score Chart for Cats prepared by the World Small Animal Veterinary Association WSAVA.
 This guide provides pictures of cats ranging from thin to obese so you can compare your cat to these images and make your own assessment.
 WSAVA describes an ideal cat condition as a Waist observed behind the ribs, ribs palpable with slight fat covering and minimal abdominal fat pad.

 Steps Toward Helping Your Cat Achieve A Healthier Weight

-If having reviewed the body condition score card you decide that you need to start reducing your cats calories and increasing your cats exercise then the first step is to stop leaving food in the bowl for all day consumption and going to defined meals at fixed times.
+If having reviewed the body condition scorecard you decide that you need to start reducing your cat’s calories and increasing your cats exercise (maybe with a cat tree) then the first step is to stop leaving food in the bowl for all-day consumption and going to defined meals at fixed times.
 We actually have an article where we list feeders for fat cats.